UweDomaratius/GermanIndustries/doc/README.md

 <img src="iron_ore_mine.png" alt="Iron ore mine">

 Iron ore mining has already been done in ancient times.
-With the invention of steel and the increasing demand, especially for railways, it became a key industry durign the industrial revolution of the 19th century.
+With the invention of cheap processes to produce steel and the increasing demand, especially for railways, it became a key industry during the industrial revolution of the 19th century.

 Germany did ore mining until the middle of the 20th century, but generally speaking, it always depended on importing the ore from elsewhere.